Get troubleshooting advice for you and your IT administrators around issues related to single sign-on (SSO).

 - Your new email address and your old email address

-- CC your company’s account Admin and ask them to send a confirmation that we can proceed with the change (required due to security reasons)
+- CC your company’s Miro Admin and ask them to send a confirmation that we can proceed with the change (required due to security reasons)

 ✏️ If you couldn't find a solution above, contact Miro Support.